jessawright/resistor-decoder/README.md

 ## Development choices
-* I am using React largely as a way to practice and learn to use React.
-In the process.
-I've also learned and practiced using Webpack, several Webpack modules, npm, and SCSS.
+* This is written in React because I wanted to learn React by making something.
-* This has also been a good opportunity to learn SVG.
-In making this app, I've learned more about creating SVGs using Inkscape and Adobe Illustrator, various methods of optimizing SVGs, and various methods of implementing SVGs.
+* In making this SPA, I have learned a lot about SVG.
+I've learned about creating SVGs using vector graphics editors (Inkscape and Adobe Illustrator), optimization methods and factors, and implementation methods.
+I've also learned a lot of SVG syntax and how to manipulate them directly through their code, which is sometimes easier or more sensible than using a vector graphics editor.
+* I also learned and practiced using JSX (I'm a big fan), Webpack, several Webpack modules, npm, and SCSS.

 ## Design choices
-* Most resistor decoders on the internet use arbitrarily chosen colors on the screen to represent the colors of the bands.
+* Most resistor decoders on the internet use arbitrarily chosen colors on the screen to represent the colors on the resistors.
 I chose my colors based on photos of actual resistors.
-While there may be (probably?) standardized ideal colors for these paints, they will look different in reality, which is what I am more interested in replicating.
+While there may be (probably?) standardized ideal colors for these paints, they will look different in reality, which is what I am more interested in mimicking.
+* Beyond that, all other colors are also chosen based their real-life counterparts.
+These are defined as Sass variables, even where they are used only once, to indicate where the color choice came from (ex. $pcb-green, $wire, $red-led-on).
 * Some resistor decoders have some idealized shape to represent the resistor.
-While my shape is still somewhat idealized, it is based on a tracing of a photo of a resistor.
+While my shape is still somewhat idealized for symmetry, it a vector tracing of a photo of a good-looking resistor.
-* Font choice will be informed by the fonts I see on resistors, in documentation, on electrical diagrams, and on PCBs.
+* Font choice is informed by what is typically seen on PCBs and LCDs.

 ## Possible enhancements
 * Thorough responsiveness.
-* Calculations for current input and output based on the calculated resistance.
 * Displaying other information:
-    * Where the calculated resistor is in terms of the E series.
+    * E series status of the resistor.
-    * Other units for the resistance.
-    * Other abbreviations for the calculated resistance.
+    * Range of resistance ( = resistance +/- tolerance).
 * Allowing for reverse calculation (the user enters resistance and the app displays the colored bands from that).